Automating PEP 8 Style Checks with Git Pre-commit Hooks

 - help in code reviews;

-- saving development time.
+- save development time.

 # define which Python version you want to install flake8 for